pratzlaff/e0102/README.md

   -bin factor 2 \
   -cmap heat
 ```
-Next, generation JPG images of the new observations with
+Generate JPG images of source and background regions with
 ```
 src/images
 ```
 which are written to `"$datadir"/images`.

-Now for each of i3 and s3, generate the fits for current CalDB.
+For I3 and S3, perform the fits.
 ```
 time for det in i3 s3; do